yukatan/commangular/README.md

    });

-//Then you can inject 'username' on every command in that context.
+//Then you can inject 'username' on all commands in that context.

 commangular.create('HelloWorldCommand',['$log','username',function($log,username) {